AbinashBishoyi/zegoggl.es/_posts/2009-12-29-building-android-apps-in-scala-with-sbt.markdown

   </code>
 </pre>

+If you're on OS X and use [homebrew](http://github.com/mxcl/homebrew) you can take a shortcut with `brew install sbt`.

 ###Generating a new project

 To get started with new projects sbt already ships with a generator which will set up the initial directory structure (run sbt without arguments).
 Unfortunately, when using plugins the situation is a bit more complicated as the plugin itself needs to be set up.
 To make things simpler I created a Scala script to bootstrap a full Android project with sbt.
 You simply call it with the name of your project and package: